-The fault alarm contacts are in the middle of the terminal block connector as the picture shows below.
-Inserting the wires, the Industrial Ethernet Switch will detect the fault status of the power failure and then forms an open circuit.
-The following illustration shows an application example for wiring the fault alarm contacts.
+The faulty alarm contacts are in the middle of the terminal block connector as the picture shows below.
+Inserting the wires, the Industrial Managed Switch will detect the fault status of the power failure, or port link failure (available for managed model) and then forms an open circuit.
+The following illustration shows an application example for wiring the faulty alarm contacts.

-The wire gauge for the terminal block should be in the range between 12 and 24 AWG.
-Alarm relay circuit accepts up to 24V AC,1A.
+- 1. The wire gauge for the terminal block should be in the range of $12 \sim 24$ AWG. - 2.
+Alarm relay circuit accepts a maximum of up to 24V, 1A current.